-Sequential Learning
+Sequential Bayesian Learning

-- Sequential learning is useful for - online (real-time) learning because observations can be used in small batches (or one at a time). - large data sets because observations can be discarded after using. - Sequential learning requires - 1. i.i.d data so that likelihood for new observation can be multiplied by the old likelihood. - 2. conjugate prior so that posterior does not change form and can be continuously updated.
+- Sequential Bayesian learning is useful for - 1. online (real-time) learning because observations can be used in small batches (or one at a time). - 2. large data sets because observations can be discarded after use. - Sequential Bayesian learning requires - 1. i.i.d data so that likelihood for new observation can be multiplied by the old likelihood. - 2. conjugate prior so that posterior does not change form and can be continuously updated.